a close up of a computer screen with a triangle pattern

 Which Roles Are Suitable for Hiring International Remote Workers?

-With proper planning and organization, a great variety of roles could benefit your business through remote foreign hires.
+With proper planning and organization, remote foreign hires can thrive in a great variety of roles in your business.

 Should You Hire Offshore or Nearshore Remote Workers?